A Dermatologist Just Schooled Me On Sunscreen & I Learned So Much

 Myth: My makeup has SPF so I don’t need to wear sunscreen.

-Sure, your foundation or tinted moisturiser with SPF can offer a decent amount of protection — if you’re applying it like Meredith Duxbury.
-"The thing is that almost nobody uses that amount of SPF moisturiser," explains Dr Day.
-To measure the proper amount of sunscreen, use the two-finger method: Squeeze sunscreen down your middle finger and index finger and use that exact amount to cover your face and neck.

-Most dermatologists recommend using a base layer of broad-spectrum (protects against UVA and UVB rays) sunscreen on your face and neck, then putting your SPF tinted moisturiser right over it.
-"Think of [base sunscreen] like your primer," offers Dr Day.
-You might find that you actually need less of your colour complexion products, like tinted moisturiser and foundation.
-This way, the SPF in your tinted skincare is a nice bonus and not your only form of sun protection — because chances are it’s layered on too thin and you’re forgetting your neck.
+Most dermatologists recommend using a base layer of broad-spectrum (protects against UVA and UVB rays) sunscreen on your face and neck, then putting your SPF tinted moisturizer right over it.
+"Think of [base sunscreen] like your primer," offers Dr. Day.
+You might find that you actually need less of your color complexion products, like tinted moisturizer and foundation.
+This way, the SPF in your tinted skin-care is a nice bonus and not your only form of sun protection — because chances are it’s layered on too thin and you’re forgetting your neck.

 Myth: A spray tan gives me some sun protection.